WY@: Background and recording

-Content
+Production and composition

-The song revolves around Brent Faiyaz being in a relationship that he knows is toxic, but he is unwilling to leave his partner, because he still enjoys the thrills of their sexual activity.
-The song also includes vocals from a Latina singer who provides sexually charged lyrics ("I'm waiting for you with my legs open and my heart open / I can still taste you in my mouth / No one can make me shake like you").
+Faiyaz wrote "WY@" alongside its producers and engineers, Dpat, Berg, Anthoine Walters, Otxhello and Jonathan Wells.
+The song revolves around him being in a relationship that he knows is toxic, but he is unwilling to leave his partner, because he enjoys the thrills of their sexual activity.
+"WY@" includes vocals from a Latina singer who delivers sexually charged lyrics ("I'm waiting for you with my legs open and my heart open / I can still taste you in my mouth / No one can make me shake like you").
+The song's lyrics are centered around trust issues.